kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

 * **Name:** Enter the name of the layer.

-* **Choose files:** Select the shape file to upload.
+* **Choose files:** Select the shape file and auxiliary files to upload.

-* **Submit:** Uploads the shape file.
+* **Submit:** Uploads the files.

 * **❎:** Close the form.

 ## Upload Layers

-Click on the `Choose files` button to select the shape file to upload.
+Click on the `Choose files` button to select the shape file and auxiliary files to upload.

 ![Upload Layers UI](./img/upload-spacial-layer-4.png)

-This will open the file explorer from where user can select the shape files.
+This will open the file explorer from where user can select the necessary files for their layer.

-> Note: User can select multiple files at the same to upload.
+> Note: Users should select multiple files at the same to upload.

 ![File Explorer](./img/upload-spacial-layer-2.png)

 * **Cancel:** Cancel the process.

-* **Open:** After selecting the files, click on the `Open` button to upload the file.
+* **Open:** After selecting the files, click on the `Open` button to upload the files.

 * **✅ Open files read only:** Open the files in read only mode.